-The lake behind the hide usually has Tufted Duck, Mallard, Moorhen and Coot; Canada Geese usually nest on the island and Mute Swan sometimes do.
+The lake to the East of Lagoon 3 (where the hide once stood) usually has Tufted Duck, Mallard, Moorhen and Coot; Canada Geese usually nest on the island and Mute Swan sometimes do.

 Nature Trail - The orchard, next to the car park, holds Fieldfares and Redwings in winter.
 The meadows are favoured by Green Woodpeckers, which breed on-site.
 There is a wildflower meadow next to the carpark, with a progression of : Cowslips (May), yellow Hawk's-beard (June) and Greater Knapweed (August).
 There are usually Bullfinches and tit flocks in the hedges, and increasingly Great Spotted Woodpeckers and Treecreepers as the woodlands mature around the site.